Environmental variation of the low-mass IMF

 A common feature of these models is that they are based on isothermal gas under the influence of turbulence.
-While such a theory can very naturally explain the power-law tail of the IMF, and there is good numerical evidence that turbulence does indeed determine this feature \citep{Nam21a}, isothermal turbulence is a scale-free process.
-It therefore cannot explain why the IMF turns over at a particular mass \citep{2014PhR...539...49K}.
-Again, numerical evidence supports this conclusion. \citet{2016MNRAS.458..673G, 2018MNRAS.480..182G} show that fragmentation of non-magnetised isothermal gas produces a pure power-law mass distribution, while \citet{Guszejnov20a} show that magnetised isothermal turbulence leads to a mass function with a peak that is simply proportional to the initial cloud mass, and therefore not plausibly related to the nearly-universal peak observed in the local IMF.
+While such a theory can very naturally explain the power-law tail of the IMF, and there is good numerical evidence that turbulence does indeed determine this feature \citep{Nam21a}, isothermal turbulence is scale-free over the inertial range \citep{Kolmogorov1941c,Burgers1948}, with characteristic lengths only at the driving, dissipation, and sonic scales \citep{FederrathEtAl2021}.
+It therefore cannot explain why the IMF turns over at a particular mass that is independent of the total or Jeans mass of the parent star-forming cloud \citep{2014PhR...539...49K}.
+Again, numerical evidence supports this conclusion. \citet{2016MNRAS.458..673G, 2018MNRAS.480..182G} show that fragmentation of non-magnetised isothermal gas produces a pure power-law mass distribution, while \citet{Guszejnov20a} show that magnetised isothermal turbulence leads to a mass function with a peak that is simply proportional to the initial sonic mass, and therefore not plausibly related to the nearly-universal peak observed in the local IMF.
 These findings strongly suggest that any viable theory for the non-power-law low-mass IMF requires a deviation from the assumption of isothermal gas (however, see \citealt{Haugbolle18a} for a contrary view).

 The question then becomes what physical process induces the deviation from isothermality.
 Deviations can occur due to gas becoming optically-thick to its own cooling radiation at a density of $n \sim 10^{10}$ cm$^{-3}$ \citep{Low76a, Rees76a, 1998ApJ...495..346M} or the onset of dust-gas coupling at a density $n \sim 10^{5}$ cm$^{-3}$ \citep{2000ApJ...538..115S,2005MNRAS.359..211L,JappsenEtAl2005,2008ApJ...681..365E}.
 The former leads to a mass scale that is plausibly associated with the smallest possible brown dwarfs, $\sim 10^{-3}$ M$_\odot$, but not plausibly associated with the observed IMF peak.
 The latter is more promising in terms of the mass scale, but \cite{2016MNRAS.458..673G} show that if one modifies hydrodynamic simulations simply by introducing an EOS stiffening at some density, the resulting IMF is extremely sensitive to its initial condition, which renders these models unable to provide the observed universal mass scale.